QR Code Data Types

 Smart

-Available on Pro and Max plans
+Available on Pro plans and above.

 Best for: Restaurants with rotating menus, venues with different open hours, seasonal campaigns, weekday vs. weekend promotions